extendr/libR-sys/README.md

 The recommended way to build this library is to use precomputed bindings, which are available for `Linux`, `MacOS`, and `Windows` (`32`- and `64`-bit).

-Alternatively, the library can be built from source, in which case it invokes `bindgen` crate, which has extra platform-specific dependencies (including `msys2` on `Windows`).
+Alternatively, the library can be built from source, in which case it invokes `bindgen` crate, which has extra platform-specific dependencies (including `msys2` for `Windows`).

 ## Using precomputed bindings (recommended)